kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 +++
-title = "Deploying Kubeflow Pipelines Standalone on a local cluster with kind, k3s, and k3s on WSL" description = "Instructions to deploy Kubeflow Pipelines Standalone to a local cluster for testing purposes" weight = 30
+title = "Deploying Kubeflow Pipelines Standalone on a local cluster environment" description = "Instructions to deploy Kubeflow Pipelines Standalone to a local cluster for testing purposes" weight = 30
 +++